tontonsb/blog/src/posts/skyline-and-reflection.md

 | Maldives		| 298			| Addu City				| 2				|
 <small>Some sources include Mount Vilingili at 5 m for Maldives.
 Their role in the list would remain unchanged.
 Changing Australia's definition to include Mawson Peak (2745 m on Heard Island) would let Libya on the list.</small>

-Not fun, but fact: the whole of Australia is lower than some point in Liechtenstein.
+As noted in the intro: the whole of Australia is lower than some point in Liechtenstein.
 Also Paraguay is larger than you expected, right?
 And you likely had no mental image of their mountain-ness at all.?

 Notable mentions: